 The area was first settled around 1905 and Morawa was declared a town in 1912.
 It was once home to the iron ore mine that supplied the first iron ore to be exported from Western Australia.

-Morawa accommodation options include hotel/motel, B&B, caravan park and farm stays.
-The town also has a pub and a small shopping centre.
+Morawa accommodation options include the Shire of Morawa Caravan Park, hotel/motel, B&B, caravan park, farm stays and historic Mellenbye Station Stay is approx 47km north of town.
+The town also has a pub and a quaint shopping precinct.

 Things to see and do in and around Morawa